 Benefits beyond free education

 In addition to providing access to a variety of free courses, the MOOC concept has resulted in a number of side benefits.
 The MOOCs are bringing attention to the cost of higher education by upending the notion of traditional university registration.
 Statistically speaking, there are around two billion potential learners around the world today – they are all potential MOOC students.
 It is true that many of them (around 70% according to Forbes) cannot afford college degrees, and the free online courses are a great opportunity for them to gain knowledge and qualifications which would otherwise be impossible.
 Furthermore, MOOCs are creating new business models for higher education and they are providing information about how we learn, through the use of analytics.
 There is an ongoing discussion as to whether MOOCs will have any impact on the popularity of the traditional education formats, where the person actually enrols in a programme and officially becomes a student in some university, and on people’s willingness to pay tens of thousands of dollars for their degree.
-Top-notch institutions such as Stanford, Yale, Brown University, HEC Paris and Montreal, IE Business School, IESE and the University of Edinburgh all offer various MOOCs.
+Top institutions such as Stanford (US), Yale (US), Brown University, HEC (France/Canada), IE Business School (Spain), IESE (Spain) and the University of Edinburgh (Scotland) all offer various MOOCs.
 To mention just a few – universities whose courses are available on the MOOC platforms literally number in hundreds!
 So the question inevitably emerges: why would anyone pay for education nowadays if the best universities offer courses for free?
 The reality is that, according to Forbes, only 17% of employers consider online education to be as valuable as in-class education for gaining credentials and skills.
 Furthermore, even though people do have access to various learning resources, MOOCs lack some crucial aspects of the traditional models of education.
 On the one hand, technology and the various platforms have almost eliminated the issue of isolation and absence from the classroom, and there is indeed a very high-level sense of community among participants in MOOCs.
-On the other hand, networking opportunities, face- to-face collaboration on group projects, the opportunity to immerse yourself in real businesses and practis what you are learning on the go are all invaluable aspects of traditional education that even the greatest technology cannot substitute.
+On the other hand, networking opportunities, face- to-face collaboration on group projects, the opportunity to immerse yourself in real businesses and practise what you are learning on the go are all invaluable aspects of traditional education that even the greatest technology cannot substitute.

 MOOCs and the MBA

-The Master’s in Business Administration is a degree that is constantly changing in line with the pace of global business.
+The Masters in Business Administration is a degree that is constantly changing in line with the pace of global business.
 In fact, it is real-world business and its needs that drive the direction of evolution of the MBA as a degree.
 In order to produce equipped and well trained graduates, business schools are expected to ensure their programmes are up to date with the economic changes in the international business arena.
 In this sense, MOOCs can potentially play a crucial role in the future of the MBA as a degree.

-According to an official report, based on a survey by the United Kingdom Department of Business, Innovation and Skills, many leading US universities are already engaging enthusiastically in MOOCs by lending their support in terms of brand, content, funds, staff, badging and policy.
-They see opportunities for brand enhancement, experimentation in teaching methods, recruitment and business model innovation.
+According to an official report, based on a survey by the United Kingdom Department of Business, Innovation and Skills, many leading US universities are already engaging enthusiastically in MOOCs by lending their support in terms of brand, content, funds, staff, badging, and policy.
+They see opportunities for brand enhancement, experimentation in teaching methods, recruitment, and business model innovation.

-Allan Gyorke, Chief Academic Technology Officer at the University of Miami, says in an interview that MOOCs are giving universities all over the world the invaluable opportunity to create perpetual degrees.
+Allan Gyorke, Chief Academic Technology Officer at the University of Miami (US), says that MOOCs are giving universities all over the world the invaluable opportunity to create perpetual degrees.
 What Gyorke suggests may be a great new potential selling point for postgraduate education.
 Universities can now invite their graduates to a free refresher course every few years to ensure that their skills and knowledge are synchronised with the current market conditions and trends.
 This could provide extra added value to the degree and could practically ensure that a person’s diploma never becomes outdated.
 Instead, that person could benefit from the opportunity of eternal learning!
 As far-fetched as this statement may sound, MOOCs could turn the MBA into a degree that never goes out of fashion.
 Additionally, business schools could use these revolutionary web-based tools as another advantage in their value package for attracting prospective students.